msaelices/mojo-websockets/README.md

 We have taken a lot of code from the amazing [lightbug_http](https://github.com/saviorand/lightbug_http) project.

+Also, we took inspiration and some code from the [python-websockets](https://github.com/websockets) project, specially for implementing the [WebSocket Sans/IO layer](https://websockets.readthedocs.io/en/stable/howto/sansio.html) and their tests.

 ## License

 mojo-websockets is licensed under the [MIT license](LICENSE).